engn33r/yearn-indexing-test/README.md

 python3 scripts/calc_depositor_fees.py 0x93A62dA5a14C80f265DAbC077fCEE437B1a0Efde
 ```

+The script now validates that the performance fee stays constant across the depositor's entire history and that the management fee remains zero.
+It samples five even-spaced blocks between the first and last event, checks the fee configuration via the accountant contract, and stops with a clear error if anything changed so you can trust the rest of the calculation.

 **Output includes:**
 - Complete list of deposits, withdrawals, and transfers
 - Current position (shares and value)